Friedrich-M/Friedrich-M/README.md

 ### :man_technologist: About Me :

-- :telescope: I am currently an undergraduate in Zhejiang University.
+- :telescope: I'm an incoming CS PhD student at Princeton.
+Previouly, I received my bachelor's degree from Zhejiang University.

 - :seedling: I love and feel passionate about 4D computer vision and robotics.

-- :mailbox: How to reach me: moulz@zju.edu.cn. or moulz1031@gmail.com.
+- :mailbox: How to reach me: moulz1031@gmail.com.

 I may not be a talented researcher & coder (yet), but I can certainly be a good friend of yours.